-Supplementary Explanations Presentation / Explanation by representative directors Regular Investor Briefings for Individual Investors The Company has held joint briefing sessions with securities companies about the company for individual investors. - Regular Investor Briefings for Analysts and Institutional Investors The Company has held timely financial results briefing sessions.
+Supplementary Explanations Presentation Explanation representative directors by Regular Investor Briefings for Individual Investors The Company has held joint briefing sessions with securities companies about the company for individual investors. - Regular Investor Briefings for Analysts and Institutional Investors The Company has held timely financial results briefing sessions.
 Regular Investor Briefings for Overseas Investors The Company has conducted road shows abroad to facilitate dialogue with foreign investors.
 Posting of IR Materials on Website The Company has published IR materials including English materials on its website.
-Establishment of Department and/or Manager in Charge of IR Department: IR Department Management: Joseph G. Peter (CFO), Joji Tagawa (CVP) Person Responsible for Handling of Information: Joji Shirai (Manager)
+Establishment of Department and/or Manager in Charge of IR Department : IR Department Management : Hiroshi Karube (CFO), Joji Tagawa (CVP) Person Responsible for Handling of Information : Joji Shirai (Manager)